heyitsmikeyv/mikeyveenstra.com/content/posts/lets-go-hugo.md

 toc: false
 ---

 I've realized maintaining a whole CMS is massive overkill for a site I don't update much.
-I heard good things about [Hugo](https://gohugo.io/) as a static site generator and decided to spend a couple evenings fiddling with it.
+I heard good things about [Hugo](https://gohugo.io/) as a static site generator and decided to spend a couple evenings fiddling with it.<!--more-->

 So far, I'm a fan!
 I like writing in Markdown, and not needing to run a database in the backend is A-OK with me.